nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+2023-3-23

+2:00pm There was a one hour problem that affected downtown Manhattan bandwidth.
+Sorry about that.
+Ot is now fixed.

 2023-3-13

 We are still upgrading the network.
 If you have any problem at all please fill in a support ticket immediately.
 This will help us a lot!